VPNSmith

 Linux split-tunnel via fwmark + ip rule: route apps through VPN vs ISP direct.
 Netflix bypass + work VPN cases.
 Setup scripts and best practices.

 You want a VPN for work (corporate LAN access via tunnel) and at the same time Netflix seeing your French IP so it serves the FR catalog.
 Or you want Steam downloading direct (1 Gbps ISP) while everything else goes through VPN.
 Solution: split-tunnel via Linux routing tables, more powerful than WireGuard's AllowedIPs split.
+(New to the concept?
+Start with what split tunneling is and its trade-offs.)

 This guide implements the fwmark + ip rule + ip route pattern that routes specific applications through the VPN and others directly, without touching the WireGuard tunnel itself.